Shaywei/Innovation/Teven.md

 "Don't be sad, for this was the dog's purpose all along.
 It will serve its purpose in Death and thus, this is not a sad event.
 In time, you will understand."

 With that, and with a precise, quick, merciful movement, I gained the lack of vision I wished for only a moment too late, as a spray of warm blood covered my eyes.

+At that moment, the glowing sigil of "life" around my head dimmed and disappeared for the first time.
+Despite the horror of the moment, there was a part of me that noticed that and thought to itself "Huh.
+Interesting.".
+Later, I would learn how to control my sigils by an act of will.

 And then, I felt the chill again, like an old friend.
 Stronger than ever.
 Always.